There is no single theory explaining all aspects of Over-Training Syndrome, reflecting the myriad of mental and physical symptoms being experienced.

 Firstly, you must pull back on the training and completely rest for at least 14 days, combined with improving your nutrition, sleep, and stress levels.
 If you only need 14-21 days of rest before making a full recovery, you may have had the shorter-term over-reaching.
 However, severe over-training can take months or even years to recover from.

 Nutrition is also crucial.
-The 2012 Joint American and European Position Statement on Over-Training Syndrome indicated that repeated days of hard training combined with carbohydrate depletion, dehydration, and negative energy balance are linked to the development of over-training.
+The 2012 joint consensus statement of the European College of Sport Science and the American College of Sports Medicine indicated that repeated days of hard training combined with carbohydrate depletion, dehydration, and negative energy balance are linked to the development of over-training.
 So, during periods of intensive training, increase your fluid, carbohydrate, and total energy intake.
 Ensure adequate refuelling during as well as after training sessions.

 Remember that recovery time is more important than actual training time.
 Improvement only occurs during the rest period following hard training.
 A consistent pattern of under- recovery between training sessions or competitions combined with other stressors is a sure fire route to over- training.
 Finally, identify and correct the factors that lead to over-training to avoid recurrence.